How to get your dream job

 “Keep hoping but have a plan.”

-Tim Robertson is the Founder of The Field Engineer as well as a Director of Requaero, an engineering sector recruitment company.
+Tim Robertson is the Founder of The Field Engineer as well as a Director of Intercultural Success a consultancy helping people to work across cultures.

 In this article Tim shares his experience and discusses ways an engineer can find a dream job which is within realistic reach.